AIM (software): History

 Official mobile versions of AIM appeared as early as 2001 on Palm OS through the AOL application.
 Third-party applications allowed it to be used in 2002 for the Sidekick.
 A version for Symbian OS was announced in 2003, as were others for BlackBerry and Windows Mobile.

 After 2012, stand-alone official AIM client software included advertisements and was available for Microsoft Windows, Windows Mobile, Classic Mac OS, macOS, Android, iOS, and BlackBerry OS.

 Usage decline and product sunset

-After seeing it's popularity peak between 1999 and 2005, AIM began to very slowly lose its daily active user base starting with the widespread adoption of SMS text messaging in the United States that had occurred over the same period followed by the quick rise of Gmail and its 2005 introduction of its built-in real-time chat feature Google Talk.
+After seeing its popularity peak between 1999 and 2005, AIM began to very slowly lose its daily active user base starting with the widespread adoption of SMS text messaging in the United States that had occurred over the same period.
+This was further compounded by the gradual rise of Google's Gmail service (specifically the 2005 introduction of Google Talk, its built-in real-time chat feature) between 2004 and 2010.
 By 2011, apps like Apple iMessage, social network messaging apps like Facebook Messenger, and mobile-first messaging apps such as WhatsApp had greatly reduced the user base of AIM and other desktop-centric competitors of its generation.
 AOL sought to compete by adding features such as integration with Google Talk and enabling inbound and outbound SMS text messaging between AIM and any mobile number.